Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Detailed Summaries of Included Studies

 \begin{IEEEbiography}[{ }]{Phil Lopes} holds a Ph.D. degree in Artificial Intelligence in Games from the Institute of Digital Games of the University of Malta (2017), and a B.Sc. and M.Sc. in Computer Science from the Faculty of Sciences of the University of Lisbon, Portugal (2009 and 2012, respectively).
 For four years following his Ph.D., Dr. Lopes was a Post-Doctoral Researcher at the University of Geneva and the \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne (EPFL), in Switzerland.
 He is currently an Assistant Professor at Lusófona University in Lisbon, where he also serves as the Director of the Master’s program in Artificial Intelligence for Games.
 Dr. Lopes is an Associate Editor for the IEEE Transactions on Games journal and a member of the Editorial Board of the journal Cyberpsychology, Behavior, and Social Networking.
 His research interests include Procedural Content Generation, Affective Computing, and Emotion Recognition, with applications in digital games, virtual environments, and human-computer interaction. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Nuno Fachada} received the B.Sc., M.Sc., and Ph.D. degrees in electrical and computer engineering from IST/Universidade de Lisboa, Portugal, in 2005, 2008, and 2016, respectively.
-After a year as a Postdoctoral Researcher at IST, he moved to Lusófona University, where he is an Assistant Professor at the School of Communication, Arts and Information Technology---teaching in the Videogames BA and in the AI for Games MSc programs---and a Researcher at CTS/UNINOVA.
+\begin{IEEEbiography}[{ }]{Nuno Fachada} received the B.Sc., M.Sc., and Ph.D. degrees in Electrical and Computer Engineering from IST/Universidade de Lisboa, Portugal, in 2005, 2008, and 2016, respectively.
+After a year as a Postdoctoral Researcher at IST, he moved to Lusófona University, where he is an Assistant Professor at the School of Communication, Arts and Information Technology, where he teaches in the Videogames BA and in the AI for Games MSc programs, and a Researcher at INESC INOV-Lab.
 Nuno is currently an Associate Editor at the Journal of Open Research Software, and his main research interests include artificial intelligence, computer games, modeling and simulation, research software, and computer science education. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Maria Micaela Fonseca} Maria Micaela Fonseca holds a BSc in Physics Engineering and a Ph.D. in Physics (2011), both from NOVA University Lisbon, where she received the Best Student Award in Physics Engineering.
+\begin{IEEEbiography} [{ }]{Maria Micaela Fonseca} holds a BSc in Physics Engineering and a Ph.D. in Physics (2011), both from NOVA University Lisbon, where she received the Best Student Award in Physics Engineering.
 She is Vice-Director of the HEI-Lab research unit – Digital Human-Environment Interaction Lab at Lusófona University, where she leads interdisciplinary initiatives bridging science, technology, and creative practice.
 Her research focuses on serious games and affective computing.
 Micaela is the group leader of the Wellbeing Interactivity Nexus Lab and co-coordinates the VR development team at HEI-Lab.
 She co-founded both the Games and Social Impact Media Research Lab and the International Journal of Games and Social Impact, where she currently serves as Editor. \end{IEEEbiography}